|

 - Deworming (Ivermectin 1cc per 70 pounds) every 30

-paste once a year, check with your veterinarian for dosage.
+deer, safeguard paste once a year, check with your veterinarian for

 vaccinations (CDT once a year) Please check with your local